kwamentw/Solana-NFT/README.md

+## This project is a calyptus tutorial
 This is an NFT project built in Solana
-Architecture: Anchor Framework
+Architecture: Anchor Framework.
-this is a calyptus tutorial